-This section of the Study Guide looks at the periodic statutory reporting requirements for a listed company, including the key financial reporting elements of the full year results statement, and half year and annual reports.
-It also takes an in-depth look at, and assessment of the growing importance of non-financial and ESG disclosures to investors and other stakeholders.
+This section of the Study Guide looks at the periodic statutory reporting requirements of a listed company, including the key financial reporting elements of the full-year results statement, half-year and annual reports.
+It also takes an in-depth look at, and assessment, of the growing importance of non-financial and ESG disclosures to investors and other stakeholders.

-6. Accounting, Valuations and Investment principles
+6. Accounting, Valuations and Investment Principles